paraswaykole/slashbase/README.md

 On Mac if you see the error message popup:

 - Open terminal and run `xattr -cr /path/to/Slashbase.app` and then run the app.

+## Build from source

+Follow the steps build & start the app:

+1. Clone the repository or download the zip.
+2. Make sure Go and Wails is installed.
+Follow the steps [here](https://wails.io/docs/gettingstarted/installation), if not installed.
+3. Open the terminal at root directory and run `make build`.
+4. The app is created in `build/bin`.
+5. Double click the Slashbase file to open the app on Window and MacOS.
+For linux, run `./Slashbase` on terminal to start the app.

 # Documentation